Porges/ways-to-play/src/games/pig/pig.md

 ## <span class="aka">Skunk</span>

 Skunk[@ChoiceAndChance] is a variation where all players share the same roll, and there are exactly five rounds played.
 To begin, each player prepares a score sheet by writing the letters `SKUNK` across the top.
-They will record their score for the first round beneath the `S`, the second beneath the `N`, and so on.
+They will record their score for the first round beneath the `S`, the second beneath the `K`, and so on.

 All players start each round by standing, while one of them rolls two dice.
 If the roll has a  <Dice>1</Dice>, any standing players have _skunked_ and score 0 for the round (cross off their score).
 Otherwise, the points are added to each standing player’s total for that round (write them in a column beneath the letter for the round).
 The players may sit down after any die roll, and the rolls continue for the round until all players have sat down or skunked.